comanezz/online-banking/README.md

 - The logo was created on [Free Logo Design](https://fr.freelogodesign.org/)
 - The menu button was taken from [Awwwards site](https://www.awwwards.com/sites/product-designer-patryk-kopec)
-- Card images and smartphones images in Home page were taken from **Google Images**.
+- Card images and smartphones images on the Home page were taken from **Google Images**.
-- Image on contact us page taken from **Google Images**
+- The "Get in touch" image on the Contact us page was taken from **Google Images**.

 ### Acknowledgements